-↑ ↑ Things you need to be aware of
+🔨 Things you need to be aware of

-- A regular bonus isn't the same as interest from a bank or building society. - We don't guarantee to add a regular bonus to your investment each year.
-This is illustrated on the diagrams on the next page at years 1 and 9 for unitised policies, and at years 1, 11, 17 and 19 for conventional policies. - It's likely that bonuses will be smaller in poor investment years than in good years.
+- A regular bonus isn't the same as interest from a bank or building society. - We don't guarantee to add a regular bonus to your investment each year. - It's likely that bonuses will be smaller in poor investment years than in good years.